Royal Tunbridge Wells: Parks and landmarks

 Dunorlan Park, at 78 acre the largest maintained green space in the town, was once a private garden that was part of the millionaire Henry Reed's now demolished mansion, and only passed into public possession in 1941.
 The gardens were designed by the Victorian gardener James Green, but over the years they became overgrown, making it hard to distinguish the full scope of Marnock's design.
 In 1996 Tunbridge Wells Borough Council applied to the Heritage Lottery Fund for a grant to restore the park in line with the original designs, and in 2003/4 Dunorlan underwent a £2.8 million restoration.
 The River Teise rises in the park, and two dams on it have created a pond and a boating lake.
 Dunorlan is listed as Grade II on English Heritage's National Register of Historic Parks and Gardens.

 Great Culverden Park is a small, 9 1/2-acre woodland in the Mount Ephraim area behind the site of the old Kent and Sussex Hospital and is the remnant grounds of the previous Great Culverden House designed by Decimus Burton that used to stand on Mount Ephraim.

-The oldest public park in Royal Tunbridge Wells is Grosvenor Recreation Ground designed by landscape architect Robert Marnock, located close to the town centre on Quarry Road.
+The oldest public park in Tunbridge Wells is Grosvenor Recreation Ground designed by landscape architect Robert Marnock, located close to the town centre on Quarry Road.
 It was opened in 1889 by Mayor John Stone-Wigg, on the land that was formerly Caverley Waterworks.
 The lake area with dripping wells remains, but the other lakes, bandstand and open air pool have all gone.
 There is a bowls club, café, toilets and children's play area, including cycle track.
 It is adjoined by the Hilbert recreation ground, parts of which have been designated as a local nature reserve by the Kent High Weald Partnership; these include Roundabout Woods and the adjoining grass areas.
 The Hilbert Recreation Ground was donated to the town by Cllr Edward Strange in 1931, on the site of the form John Beane's Charity Farm.
 There are two football pitches, built as part of the King George V playing fields scheme, and a skatepark.